Cook County Coyote Project

 The Cook County Coyote Project is the longest running urban coyote study in the nation.
 Also known as the Urban Coyote Research Program, the study is headed up by Dr. Stanley Gehrt, who has worked since 2000 to understand urban coyote ecology and management strategies.
 If you've ever run across a news story about Chicago's urban coyotes, you've probably heard Dr. Gehrt's name mentioned.

-We were awarded a National Geographic Expeditions Council grant in 2016 to work alongside Dr. Gehrt on a two-pronged study.
-We are helping him explore the personality and boldness of urban coyotes, and we’re doing some innovative camera trapping tests along the way.
+We were awarded a National Geographic Expeditions Council grant in 2016 to work alongside Dr. Gehrt on a two-pronged study exploring the personality and boldness of urban coyotes, and we're doing some innovative camera trapping tests along the way.